syncfusion-content/javascript-docs/js/Chart/Real-TimeChart.md

 ---
 layout: post
-title: Real-Time Chart
+title: Using Essential JavaScript Chart in real-time scenario
-description: real-time Chart
+description: Learn how to update the chart dynamically with real-time data.
 platform: js
 control: Chart
 documentation: ug